ixa-ehu/ixa-pipe-nerc/README.md

 To avoid duplication of efforts, we use and contribute to the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).

+### Features

+**A description of every feature is provided in the trainParams.prop properties file** distributed with ixa-pipe-nerc.
+As most functionality is configured in properties files, please do check this document.
+For each model distributed, there is a prop file which describes the training of the model, as well as a log file which provides details about the evaluation and training process.

+### Models

 **ixa-pipe-nerc models and resources**:

   + The [nerc-resources-$version.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-resources-1.3.0.tgz)